neoforged/.github/primers/26.1/index.md

 ## World Clocks and Time Markers

 World clocks are objects that represent some time that increases every tick from when the world first loads.
 These clocks are used as timers to properly handle timing-based events (e.g., the current day, sleeping).
+Vanilla provides two world clocks: one for `minecraft:overworld` and one for `minecraft:the_end`.

 Creating a clock is rather simple: just an empty, datapack registry object in `world_clock`.

 ```json5
 // For some world clock 'examplemod:EXAMPLE_CLOCK'